unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 ## Current State

 The current beta includes the Python TTS Bridge, its schema-v2 template, a typed OpenAI-compatible speech boundary, neutral alias and paired-path resolution, pronunciation mapping, response-format fallback, bridge and upstream health, explicit interpreter configuration, bounded upstream requests, input-redacted payload logging, and reviewed lifecycle integration.
+The bridge validates voice-map structure at startup, derives a same-base transcript path when needed, and exposes whether its configured sample directory exists in the bridge's own namespace.
+It deliberately forwards a missing local reference path so an upstream engine on another filesystem can resolve it.
 All fourteen focused bridge tests pass.
-Dated private deployment evidence confirms that the architectural path has returned speech through the bridge and that independent bridge restart and dependency-ordered cold start have worked in that environment.
+Dated private deployment evidence confirms that direct and bridged requests entered the required clone-reference path and returned valid audio after reference storage was restored.

 That private evidence is not a public release claim.
 Final-artifact TTS, bridge, dependency, individual restart, cold-start, and outage repetitions remain open.
 The generalized provider contract and third-party provider support remain deferred.
 Current compatibility pins also remain in place until newer engine and library combinations pass voice-reference and protocol acceptance.

 ## Next Work

 The next work is intentionally less glamorous than adding another voice.
 The final artifact needs the remaining protocol and lifecycle repetitions.
 The provider contract needs a clear local and remote path model without shipping voices or credentials.
 Compatibility updates need isolated engine, reference, output-format, and rollback checks.
 Telemetry controls need managed deployment plus observed egress evidence.

+Clone-reference readiness also has to move to the inference host, where a check can observe the model artifact and the filesystem that actually owns the selected pair.
+An adapter-owned readiness or `doctor` check should verify that the model root and both reference files are readable regular files, optionally verify a versioned pair manifest and hashes, and then run an explicitly authorized bounded clone-reference canary.
+Generic TTS readiness and clone-reference readiness need separate results.
+A cloning alias should fail closed when its required pair is unavailable; generic speech may remain available only through an explicitly selected path that does not claim cloning.
+Even that would prove file identity and exercised behavior, not that transcript content semantically matches the recording without operator review.

 The proposed recovery policy also needs an implementation and a failure-injection test before it can move out of a diagram.
 It must preserve explicit stops, use bounded cadence, expose every attempt, distinguish network loss from a process crash, and stop when its retry budget is exhausted.